emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 More 10 mL serological pipettes live on BS11.

 BS10: titrator supplies, buffers, pH
-BS11: ziplock bags and plasftic containers, 10 mL serological pipette tips
+BS11: ziplock bags and plastic containers, 10 mL serological pipette tips

 Junk seawater can be taken from a blue tank downstairs in the aquarium room.